We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Pinpoints on Diamond Grading Reports

-The grading report shows three instances of pinpoints scattered across the diamond, though mainly near the girdle.
+The grading report, pictured below, shows three instances of pinpoints scattered across the diamond, though mainly near the girdle.

-The clarity plot, combined with the high-resolution photo of the diamond, gives the buyer confidence these pinpoints will have no noticeable impact on its appearance or brilliance.
+The clarity plot, combined with the high-resolution photo of the diamond, gives you confidence these pinpoints have no noticeable impact on its appearance or brilliance.

 This is especially true because there are no clusters of pinpoints showing on the report.